 - Attach new willow rods to the structure, spaced 10 or 15 cm apart horizontally.

-- Repeat in the opposite direction to begin weaving: the rod first passes over the perpendicular rod, then under, and so on, like a grid or trellis.
+- Repeat in the other direction to begin weaving: the rod first passes over the perpendicular rod, then under, and so on, like a grid or trellis.

 - Tie the rods firmly together.

 - Plant 4 stakes (wooden or bamboo) around the plant to be supported, in a square.
-Their height will depend on the mature height of the plant.
+Their height will depend on the plant's mature height.

 - Position the flat support horizontally, attaching it to the stakes.